gvwilson/thirdbit/_posts/2015/2015-09-13-how-teaching-knowledge-is-transferred.md

     promoted to interested parties by a staff developer or a researcher, via mechanisms such as papers, books, websites and workshops.
-This is the trajectory that is often assumed for educational research&mdash;that "dissemination" to practitioners
+This is the trajectory that is often assumed for educational research–that "dissemination" to practitioners
     occurs simply by virtue of publication in a research venue.
 However, <strong>evidence from empirical studies suggests that transfer of practice and knowledge to practitioners is rarely